pub struct Uart { /* private fields */ }Expand description

 pub fn new( baud_rate: u32, parity: Parity, data_bits: u8, stop_bits: u8 ) -> Result<Uart>

-Constructs a new Uart
+Constructs a new Uart.

-attempts to identify the UART peripheral tied to BCM GPIO 14 and
+new attempts to identify the UART peripheral tied to BCM GPIO 14 and

-15, and then calls with_path
+15, and then calls with_path with the appropriate device path.

 sourcepub fn with_path<P: AsRef<Path>>(